jbanday808/Enterprise-Threat-Hunting/docs/detection-engineering.md

 Sysmon process creation detection query used to identify suspicious executable activity and malicious process execution.

-### References

-AWS Pricing Calculator User Guide: This guide provides detailed instructions on using the AWS Pricing Calculator to estimate costs for different AWS services.

 ---

 ## 🧠 PowerShell Detection Engineering